restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 snapshot 7452bd17 saved
 {% endhighlight %}

-You can see that restic created a backup with a size of 100MiB in about two seconds.
+We can see that restic created a backup with a size of 100MiB in about two seconds.
 We can verify this by checking the size of the repository again:

 {% highlight console %}